AdrianSeguraOrtiz/GENECI/README.md

 * `infer-network`: Infer gene regulatory networks from expression data.
 Several techniques are available: ARACNE, BC3NET, C3NET, CLR, GENIE3, MRNET, MRNET, MRNETB and PCIT.
 * `optimize-ensemble`: Analyzes several trust lists and builds a consensus network by applying an evolutionary algorithm.
 * `run`: Infer gene regulatory network from expression data by employing multiple unsupervised learning techniques and applying a genetic algorithm for consensus optimization.
+* `weighted-confidence`: Calculate the weighted sum of the confidence levels reported in various files based on a given distribution of weights.

 ## `apply-cut`